nosqlbench/nosqlbench-docs/site/content/nosqlbench/community.md

 This site is intended to be the first and most useful form of documentation for NoSQLBench.
 It is hosted on a separate project repo on github so that it can be owned and maintained by the NoSQLBench user and developer community.
-(Click the github link in the top right to go directly there.)
+(Click the github link [[here](https://github.com/nosqlbench/nosqlbench-docs)]  to go directly there.)
 If you see something here that should be updated or expanded, please submit an issue, reach out on discord, or even better, submit a pull request!